top of page

 [8] Sekanina (2021), 6.

-[9] The accounts in this paragraph were taken from Sargent, 91-94.
+[9] The accounts in this paragraph were taken from Seargent, 91-94.

 [13] There are a few things to remember when orienting the orbit of the comet in space relative to our solar system.
 The plane of a comet’s orbit intersects the ecliptic plane along a line, the endpoints of which are called the nodes.
 Where the comet is ascending at that point, the node is called the ascending node.
 The number of degrees along the ecliptic plane from the vernal equinox ϒ (the standard reference point in the solar system) to the ascending node is called the longitude of the ascending node and is denoted by Ω. Now, the number of degrees from the ascending node (now measured counterclockwise for along the plane of comet’s orbit) to the comet’s perihelion point is called the longitude of the perihelion, denoted by ω.
 The tilt of the comet's orbital plane and ecliptic plane is called the comet’s inclination, denoted by i.
 The shape of an orbit is determined by its eccentricity, denoted by e.
-All of the sungrazers have near-parabolic or parabolic orbits, so eccentricity isn’t particularly useful measure for comparison among them.
+The values of q and e determine the semimajor axis a as well as the orbital period P. All of the sungrazers have near-parabolic or parabolic orbits, so eccentricity isn’t particularly useful measure for comparison among them.

 [14] Edmond Halley first inquired if comets appearing at different times in history are in fact the same comet orbiting the sun.
 His work on the subject appeared in 1705 under the title, A Synopsis of the Astronomy of Comets.